scottpetrovic/krita-org-hugo/content/en/posts/2018/interview-with-danielle-williams.md

 ### What was your first impression?

-“Oo, pretty interface.
-Wait, why won’t this brush make a mark?!”
+"Oo, pretty interface.
+Wait, why won’t this brush make a mark?!"

 ![](images/PurrfectChristmas-artonly.jpg)